comic31/MongoDBQueriesManager/README.md

 - `sort`: Contains the sort criteria (cursor modifiers).
 - `skip`: Contains the skip criteria (cursor modifiers).
 - `limit`:  Contains the limit criteria (cursor modifiers).
+- `population`:  Contains the population criteria.
+(Only when populate arg is true.
+To use this population list, a manual implementation is required)

 ##### Exception
 In case of error the following exception was raised: